 Application fee: LSAC charges $185 to process your materials through its Credential Assembly Service and assess additional fees for transcript services.

 Transcripts for your first law degree and any other post-secondary degrees should be submitted through LSAC’s Credential Assembly Service.
 (Please note that LSAC charges fees for services through the Credential Assembly Service Report.)
 If you apply directly through our website, you may upload a copy of your transcript.
 However, you will be required to submit to us an original hard copy transcript before the start of classes.

 The resume should summarize your education, work experience, any publications, and other relevant credentials and accomplishments.

 The personal statement is both a writing sample and an opportunity to discuss your unique characteristics and personal qualities, including educational and work experiences, talents and special interests, socioeconomic background, involvement in community affairs and public service, or any events or circumstances that have helped shape your life or given it direction.
 It should not exceed three double-spaced pages in length.

 Two or More Letters of Recommendation

-Proof of English proficiency is one of the conditions for admission for all applicants whose native language is not English, and who do not qualify for a waiver.
-A minimum TOEFL score of 100 IBT or higher is expected.
-Alternatively, we will accept an overall IELTS score of 7.5 score and no subsection less than 7.0.
+Proof of English proficiency (TOEFL, IELTS, or CEPT) is one of the conditions for admission for all applicants whose native language is not English, and who do not qualify for a waiver.
+We do not accept Duolingo scores.